punitkatiyar/html-master-guide/ducat-html.md

 # Model-3 3 Hrs.

 ## Tables

- How to create table
+>How to create table

- Adding Border to a Table
+>Adding Border to a Table

- Apply Formatting Features to Table
+>Apply Formatting Features to Table

- Merge row and columns
+>Merge row and columns

-Introduction to style Sheets
+##Introduction to style Sheets

- How style sheets work
+>How style sheets work

- Style Sheet Structure
+>Style Sheet Structure

-Changing the Background
+>Changing the Background

- Changing the color of the text
+>Changing the color of the text

- Changing the front
+>Changing the front

- Changing the Indent of the text
+>Changing the Indent of the text

- Changing the Line Spacing
+>Changing the Line Spacing

- Hide a Style Sheet
+>Hide a Style Sheet

 # Model-4 1 Hrs.
 ## Creating Style Classes